sjmulder/hxl/README.md

     $ time ./hxl largefile >/dev/null
     0m09.44s real     0m09.15s user     0m00.28s system

+(Note: these measurements predate switching from -O2 to -O3 which improved performance by about 35%.)

 The other major differences from hexyl are that hxl does not draw boxes around its output, does not use non-ASCII glyphs, and uses only basic VT100 sequences.
 This to enhance compatibility and composability.